Pistrie/lootarr/README.md

 ### Jackett

 - Go to `http://<ip>:9117` and set flaresolverr url to `http://<ip>:8191` in the configuration
-- Setup your trackers, then copy the API key on the top right of the screen
+- Set up your trackers, then copy the API key on the top right of the screen

 ### Radarr/Sonarr